-The Industrial Business and Production place type will be located by adjoining roadways that will accommodate truck traffic without negatively impacting quieter place types.
+The Industrial Business and Production place type includes light industrial businesses and operations that are consumer oriented and typically create products for the end user.
+They may include complementary commercial and office spaces.
+They have less environmental impacts than heavy industrial operations.
+They will be located by adjoining roadways that will accommodate truck traffic without negatively impacting quieter place types.
 Where this place type borders other place types setbacks and buffers are used to minimize impacts to adjacent land uses.